 To clean your Boundless CF710, simply unscrew the cap and battery from the body and wipe the parts that are dirty with an alcohol wipe.

 CF710 is small enough that you can take with you.
 However, since you have to vacuum up the wax from glass, that means you always have to the container with you and use to dab.
-That means it is nearly impossible to use on the go and not very discreet.
+That means it is not easy to use the vape on the go and not very discreet.

 The Boundless CF710 does offer a different and robust way to hit a vape pen.
 If you need something to use on the go, then this problem isn’t the wax pen for you.
 The Boundless CF710 wax pen is a niche item that most likely will not appeal to more casual vapers.
 Even though it is more specialized, it is a quality curiosity if you are interested in concentrates and can be a great introductory pen into the world of nectar collectors.
 The CF710, however, is an excellent choice for someone who wants big hits that will produce tons of vapor clouds.